ARGOeu/gr.grnet.eseal/website/docs/postman.md

 ### Instructions

-In order to communicate with E-Signature Rest API the following provided collection should be imported on Postman platform.
+In order to communicate with E-Signature Rest API the following postman components should both be imported on Postman platform.

 <a target="_blank" href="/assets/e_signature_rest_api.postman_collection.json">Postman Collection</a>

+<a target="_blank" href="/assets/eseal_environment.postman_environment.json">Postman Environment</a>

-Into collection, you can find the environment variables which are important in order to execute requests on API.
+Into Postman Collection, you can find the  variables which are important in order to execute requests on API.

 The following variables are predefined and should not be changed.

-		{
-			"key": "protocol",
-			"value": "https"
-		},
-		{
-			"key": "base_url",
-			"value": "eseal.devel.einfra.grnet.gr"
-		},
-		{
-			"key": "port",
-			"value": "443"
-		},
 		{
 			"key": "signing_path",
 			"value": "api/v1/signing"